-Amounts in € million 2019 2018 Gains / (losses) on revaluation of available-for-sale investments 18 0.4 Net gains / (losses) transferred to income statement -/- 1 -/- 18
+Amounts in € million 2020 2019 Gains / (losses) on revaluation of available-for-sale investments 9 18 Net gains / (losses) transferred to income statement 0 -/- 1

-The Gains / (losses) on revaluation of available-for-sale investments and Net gains / (losses) transferred to income statement of available-for-sale investments are relevant attributors that are included in the statement of other comprehensive income in the IFRS financial statements.
+The gains / (losses) on revaluation of available-for-sale investments and Net gains / (losses) transferred to income statement of available-for-sale investments are relevant attributors that are included in the statement of other comprehensive income in the IFRS financial statements.
 Both attributors relate to the revaluation of assets that are classified as available for sale, such as certain debt securities.
+The amounts disclosed are before tax.